db8fs/SerialBridge/README.md

 It's therefore way easier to simply use a RaspberryPi Zero W with an Raspbian image (or custom buildroot) and use the C++ project below.

-## Did I get it right?
+#### Did I get it right?
 I need a RaspberryPi with USB OTG enabled and usb-serial driver?

 Exactly, that's how it works.
 You attach your USB-UART to your Raspberry, start the SerialBridge server and you then may connect via WiFi or Ethernet to the server.

-You than can access the USB-UART from the network client computer, and receive or transmit data to it.
+You can then access the USB-UART from the network client computer, and receive or transmit data to it.

-## Are there ways to simulate a physical COM interface for the network client?
+#### Are there ways to simulate a physical COM interface for the network client?

 Windows or Unix software usually access serial ports via DeviceIO - for the OS it is like accessing a specific file in the filesystem.

-For being able to connect to the serial server (the "SerialBridge") via network, you will to have an emulation layer, most likely a virtual driver, that will fake an COM port on Windows OS.
-For the client application it will look, as if the device is physically attached to the computer.
+For being able to connect to the serial server (the "SerialBridge") via network, you will need to have an emulation layer, most likely a virtual interface driver, that will fake an COM port on your Windows OS.
+For the client application it will then look, as if the device is physically attached to the computer.

 For Windows there are projects available, that can provide a kernel driver for these purposes.
 For further details, just have a look at [Com0Com](https://com0com.sourceforge.net/).

-## Isn't this possible using linux and minicom or screen?
+#### Isn't this possible using linux and minicom or screen?

 Sure, feel free to do so and share it!
 This approach here tries to be customizable for your own needs - and you may do so, but be warned, that changes on the software must be applied under GPLv3, which shouldn't be a bigger problem these days.

-## What's the License for SerialBridge?
+#### What's the License for SerialBridge?

 As already mentioned above, the source code is licensed under the GNU GPLv3 as defined [here](https://www.gnu.org/licenses/gpl-3.0.html).